stashed/docs/docs/guides/latest/platforms/gke.md

     storageSecretName: gcs-secret
 ```

-Now, we are ready to backup our sample data into this backend.
+Let's create the `Repository` we have shown above,

 ```console
 $ kubectl apply -f ./docs/examples/guides/latest/platforms/gke/repository.yaml
 repository.stash.appscode.com/gcs-repo created
 ```

-Now, we are ready to backup our volumes to the desired backend.
+Now, we are ready to backup our sample data into this backend.

 ### Backup